How to Design High-Density PCBs While Managing Buried and Blind Vias

 Save space, save money

 Blind and buried vias can actually help you reduce EMI on your PCB components.
 The stubs on through-hole vias act as open-ended transmission lines and will reflect any signals transmitted through the via back into the circuit.
-The simple answer for this problem is to remove the stub.
+The simple answer for this problem is to remove the stub from the printed circuit board.
 Blind and buried vias do not have stubs, so they won’t cause as much reflection.

 Just because you can’t see a buried via, or the end of a blind via, does not mean they can’t cause EMI problems.
 Remember to follow electrical clearance and creepage rules when placing blind and buried vias.